Staff Members

 1. Atmospheric Physics and Energy: Solar irradiation, aerosols, interaction between radiation and aerosols, solar energy, the South African energy landscape

 Prof Winkler is developing higher-accuracy models to quantify (on a site-specific basis) the solar radiation collected by a range of solar power technologies, including photovoltaic panels and parabolic troughs.
 In particular these models consider the impact of aerosols and atmospheric pressure profiles on the light path, attenuation and scattering, leading to improved, light wavelength-specific insolation parameters.
 Model parameters are in most cases expressly tailored to describe the conditions at South African sites, and thus provide site diagnostics for potential solar power station developments.
-The same physics also translates to astronomical sky brightness calculations ,and has been used to develop a ight sky characterisation at the South African Astronomical Observatory.
+The same physics also translates to astronomical sky brightness calculations, and has been used to develop a night sky characterisation at the South African Astronomical Observatory.
 Prof Winkler has also a well-known commentator on energy scenarios South Africa, especially in the debate of renewable energy versus nuclear.

 2. Astrophysics: Active Galactic Nuclei (AGN), in particular Seyfert galaxies – spectral properties, classification, variability, optical photometry